-A tool, weapon, or object that all members of a certain group (usually Differently Powered Individuals) possess and marks them all as similar in some way.
+A Signature Device is a tool, weapon, or object that all members of a certain group (usually Differently Powered Individuals) possess and marks them all as similar in some way.

-- Most stock costumes, which are themselves generally examples of Truth in Television.
+Most stock costumes include some, generally examples of Truth in Television.
 Particularly:

 - Scrubs, stethoscopes and clipboards for doctors